Museum of Oxford: Temporary and online exhibits

 Alongside permanent displays, the Museum of Oxford has hosted a number of temporary exhibits.
-Past examples have included Of Ordinary Things featuring art by Iraqi women living in Oxford, and Queering Spires which won the National Lottery's 'Sustainable Project of the Year Award'.
+Past examples have included Of Ordinary Things, featuring art by Iraqi women living in Oxford; and Queering Spires, which won the National Lottery's 'Sustainable Project of the Year Award'.

-One of the most common activities facilitated by the museum are memory collecting events where local people are encouraged to visit the museum to share items, photographs, and memories of their lives in Oxford.
-One such event was the Sporting Oxford Collecting Day in 2019 which encouraged residents to share memories of sports in Oxford.
-The museum also hosts occasional online displays, one of which was a project called City Stories in 2022 which sought to collect and preserve oral histories and photographs from the city's residents.
+The museum facilitiates memory collecting events in which local people are encouraged to visit the museum to share items, photographs, and memories of their lives in Oxford.
+One such event was the Sporting Oxford Collecting Day in 2019, which encouraged residents to share memories of sports in Oxford.
+The museum also hosts occasional online displays, one of which was a project called City Stories in 2022 that sought to collect and preserve oral histories and photographs from the city's residents.

 The museum also hosts temporary events parallel to wider Oxford celebrations, such as facilitating an arts and crafts workshop called Queenly Crafts as a part of Oxford's annual Alice Day celebrations.